cloudbees-days/sda-k8s-best-practices/labs/installing-core/installing-core.md

    ```
     kubectl -n ingress-nginx get svc ingress-nginx -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
    ```
-   Say `104.196.106.80` was the external IP returned and the sub-domain I am using is `k8s.cb-sa.io` (managed via Cloud DNS) and I want the CloudBees Core's URL to be `kmadel.k8s.cb-sa.io` - I can use the glcoud CLI to add an A record that maps the Core sub-domain to the external IP of the ingress-nginx load balancer:
+   Say `104.196.106.80` was the external IP returned and the (sub)domain I am using is `k8s.cb-sa.io` (managed via Cloud DNS) and I want the CloudBees Core's URL to be `kmadel.k8s.cb-sa.io` - I can use the glcoud CLI to add an A record that maps the Core sub-domain to the external IP of the ingress-nginx load balancer:
    ```
    gcloud dns record-sets transaction start --zone="k8s-workshop-zone" --project k8s-core-workshop
    gcloud dns record-sets transaction add 104.196.106.80 --name="kmadel.k8s.cb-sa.io" \